Kenya Defence Forces: Kibaki Administration

 In the aftermath of the national elections of December 2007 and the violence that subsequently engulfed the country, a commission of inquiry, the Waki Commission, commended its readiness and adjudged it to "have performed its duty well."
 Nevertheless, there have been serious allegations of human rights violations, most recently while conducting counter-insurgency operations in the Mt Elgon area and also in the district of Mandera central.

 In October 2011, following a weekend preparatory meeting between Kenyan and Somali military officials in the town of Dhobley, Kenya Army units crossed the border to begin Operation Linda Nchi attacking the Al-Shabaab insurgents in southern Somalia.
 Kenya had coordinated with the transitional government in Mogadishu, and with the Somali militias in the border areas, but the drive on Kismayu was run by the KDF.
 In early June 2012, Kenyan forces were formally integrated into AMISOM.

 As of August 2012 Major General Maurice Oyugi was the army vice commander.

 Service branches

 The Kenya Defence Forces is composed of the Kenya Army, Kenya Air Force and Kenya Navy.

 Kenya Army

 An MD 500 Defender helicopter over the Westgate Shopping Mall during the siege, 2013.

 As of 2006, the Kenya Army had five brigades: two infantry, one with three battalions and one with two battalions; the Kenya Army Armoured Brigade with three battalions; the Kenya Army Artillery Brigade with two battalions; and the Engineer Brigade with two battalions.
-In addition, the army included an air defense artillery, 20 Parachute Battalion, independent infantry, and the independent 50 Air Cavalry Battalion with 35 armed helicopters at Embakasi.
+In addition, the army included an air defence artillery, 20 Parachute Battalion, independent infantry, and the independent 50 Air Cavalry Battalion with 35 armed helicopters at Embakasi.

 In February 2014, the official Ministry of State for Defence listed the following Army formations and services: